Keith Benson

-Keith Anderson Benson Jr. (born August 13, 1988) is an American professional basketball player for the Taichung Suns of the T1 League.
+Keith Anderson Benson Jr. (born August 13, 1988) is an American professional basketball player.
 He played college basketball for Oakland University.
 A 6-foot-11 center, Benson was a second-round pick (48th overall) in the 2011 NBA draft, selected by the Atlanta Hawks.
 He has since played in Italy, Philippines, Belarus, China, Lithuania, Estonia and the NBA Development League.

 High school career

 Born in Cleveland, Ohio and raised in Farmington Hills, Michigan, Benson attended Detroit Country Day School in Beverly Hills, Michigan.
 On the Detroit Country Day basketball team, Benson averaged only 6.9 points and 4.5 rebounds per game as a senior.
 Benson initially committed to Fairfield, but changed his mind after a coaching change and committed to Oakland after they offered him a scholarship.

 College career

 After redshirting his first year at Oakland, Benson became a starter for the 2007–08 season.
 Benson started 20 of the team's 29 games and averaged 5.2 points and 3.5 rebounds.
 He finished the season with 40 blocks—one shy of Oakland's single-season record.
 However, he was benched prior to the conference tournament because OU's head coach, Greg Kampe, felt Benson was not playing good enough defense.

 At the conclusion of his redshirt junior season, Benson received the Lou Henson Award, given to the "mid-major player of the year".
 Benson was also named the Summit League Player of the Year.
 Benson declared himself eligible for the 2010 NBA draft, but withdrew himself after he was unable to work out with NBA teams due to an injured right thumb.

 Benson earned a Bachelor of Integrative Studies degree with a minor in art history from Oakland in August 2010, prior to his redshirt senior season.
 During his senior season in 2010–11, Benson enrolled in master's-level architecture courses in Oakland.
 In basketball, he set the Summit League's record for career blocks.
-He broke the record of 317, set by Keith Closs of Central Connecticut State University from 1994–96.
+He broke the record of 317, set by Keith Closs of Central Connecticut State University from 1994 to 1996.
 Benson was named the Summit League's Player of the Year for the second consecutive season in 2011.